qeedquan/qeedquan.github.io/_posts/2017-06-21-Using-QEMU-Versatile-Display-Input.markdown

 This tutorial will show how to program the display and input devices and use it without an OS.
 We use QEMU [2.9.0] for this tutorial and the Plan 9 toolchain.
 This is only a barebones example that gets it working, for a more complete setup, refer to the documentation of the devices.

-**Note: This example only works in QEMU, it will not work on a real board because we skip some setup that real hardware would need but QEMU does not.**
+**Note: This example only works in QEMU, it will not work on a real board because we skip some setup that real hardware would need but QEMU doesn't.**

 We setup the board as described in the previous [article] without the MMU to make things more expedient.
 We disable all interrupts and initialize the devices and then jump into main() to do all the setup of the devices and main loop.